tongtastic/lumen-blog/readme.md

 * `composer install`
 * `artisan:migrate`

-**.env file**
+### .env file

-Edit the following line to the bottom of your `.env` file. this will be the api token your other applications use to gain access to your micro-service.
-You **should** have secured your micro-services within a VPC or similar WAF, but this gives you just that extra bit of protection, should you really need it.
+Duplicate `.env.example` and edit the following line to the bottom of your freshly created `.env` file.
+This will be the api token your other applications use to gain access to your micro-service.
+You **should** have secured your micro-services within a VPC or similar WAF to protect against unauthorised calls, but this gives you just that extra bit of protection, should you really need it.

 API_TOKEN=**TOKEN_GOES_HERE**